 Researchers at the IMDEA Software Institute are involved in various aspects of automatic software verification.
 They study expressive languages and logics for specification of properties of software, particularly of software written in modern programming languages such as Java.
 Once a Java program is decorated with such specifications, off-the-shelf verifiers can be used to generate "verification conditions" which can then be discharged by theorem provers.
-Researchers are not only studying more efficient verification algorithms and decision procedures for improving theorem proving technology, but also are performing experiments on verifying realistic code such as Java libraries - whose programs are frequently used in building complex software - and design patterns, which provide generic solutions to common software problems.
+Researchers are not only studying more efficient sub Next Private Resume True mer.Enabled -Button.Key imT brwwebBrowser sel "Forward" brwWebBrows case "Refresh" brwWebBro "Home" Case verification algorithms and decision procedures for improving theorem proving technology, but also are performing experiments on verifying realistic code such as Java libraries - whose programs are frequently used in building complex software - and design patterns, which provide generic solutions to common software problems.
 The automated proofs will be made publicly available in a repository linked to the Verified Software Repository of the international Verification Grand Challenge Project.